As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 While public health officials have focused on the opioid epidemic in recent years, another epidemic has been brewing quietly, but vigorously, behind the scenes.
 Methamphetamine use is surging in parts of the U.S., particularly the West, leaving first responders and addiction treatment providers struggling to handle a rising need.

-Across the country, overdose deaths involving methamphetamine doubled from 2010 to 2014.
+Across the country, overdose deaths involving methamphetamine more than quadrupled from 2011 to 2017.
 Admissions to treatment facilities for meth are up 17%.
 Hospitalizations related to meth jumped by about 245% from 2008 to 2015.
 And throughout the West and Midwest, 70% of local law enforcement agencies say meth is their biggest drug threat.

 But policymakers in Washington, D.C., haven't kept up, continuing to direct the bulk of funding and attention to opioids, says Steve Shoptaw, an addiction psychologist at UCLA in Los Angeles, where he hears one story after another about meth destroying people's lives.